 I began making Horseshoes of hope in February 2022.
 I thought it was a really lovely way to remember what Brodie loved to do in her life and her love of horses whilst also raising awareness for others.

 The horseshoes are made up and decorated by myself.
 Once made, they are taken by friends and volunteers to be placed in appropriate places around the UK and beyond…hopefully finding their way to someone struggling and in need of support.
 They each contain a poem for the ’finder’ to read and a QR code to scan to take you directly to the DoItForBrodie website.
-Here, the recipient can find the relevant help and support they may need.
+Here, the recipient can explore the relevant help and support they may need.

 I have made a few hundred horseshoes to date and I only hope and pray that at least some of them have helped someone struggling with low mental wellbeing or thoughts of suicide.